kevinagnes/QuestImageTracking/README.md

 **ImageTracking.cs** includes two tracking modes:
 - **Dynamic**: tracks the targets continuously applying some filtering to reduce jitter
 - **Static**: performs an initial detection and pose estimation until the target is stabilized.
-If there is a single target then image tracking will stop and fall back to the headset which is more stable.
 You can adjust in the settings how many poses will be used to consider the target stable.

 To add a new tracked image to the system, add a new element in the **Tracked Images** array, including the Tracked Image Data and the object from the scene you want to show with the image.